teo-tsirpanis/Farkle/docsrc/content/the-precompiler.md

 * The designtime Farkle's field can be of any visibility (public, internal, private, it doesn't matter).
 It will be detected even in nested types.
 Just remember the rule above.

+* The designtime Farkle's field name must not start with an underscore.
+Because the precompiler will evaluate all designtime Farkles that satisfy the rule above, prepending an underscore to the field's name is an easy way to tell the precompiler to not touch it.

 * The `markForPrecompile` function must be the absolute last function to be applied in the designtime Farkle.
-If you don't apply it to the starting symbol, or applied any other function on top of it, Farkle will not precompile the designtime Farkle, but it will still be perfectly functional.

 * The `markForPrecompile` function must be called in the assembly the designtime Farkle was created and should better not used from inside another function.